MeshackNzuki/MeshackNzuki/README.md

 - 👋 Hi, I’m @MeshackNzuki
-- 👀 I’m interested in women
+- 👀 I’m interested in Web and Mobile
-- 🌱 I’m currently learning Information security
+- 🌱 I’m currently Working as a Fullstack Dev
-- 💞️ I’m looking to collaborate on any IT projects
+- 💞️ I’m looking to collaborate on any High end projects
-- 📫 reach via 254703440095
+- 📫 Contacts 254703440095
 Or meshkaka1@gmail.com

 <!---